 - Expecting change to go smoothly without any issues or objections.

 Change is difficult and is happening more often and faster now than ever before in our history.
 Becoming a skilled change leader is a key competitive advantage in your career.
 If you can lead people to adapt their behavior, you are steps ahead in building your organizational influence.

-If you are excited to learn more about change management and how to navigate the often murky waters of leading people towards outcomes, check out this list of change management books.
+If you're excited to learn more about change leadership, and how to navigate the often murky waters of leading people towards outcomes, check out this list of change management books.

 I’ve personally read many of these and can attest to their helpfulness and inspirational qualities.
 In fact, much of the wisdom shared here is a combination of the key messages from those resources—it’s worth the time!